 According to Fig. \ref{venue distribution}, it can be observed that conference papers account for a larger proportion than journal papers, suggesting that conferences are preferred by most researchers to share their latest results in this domain.
 Among these conferences, INFOCOM accounts for the largest percentage, followed by SEC, MobiCom, and SenSys.
 It is important to note that SEC is an unranked conference based on CORE, but given its influence in the edge computing community and the context of this paper, we consider it an important venue on this topic.

-In addition, we conducted a statistical analysis on the number of publications on EVA from 2018 to the present, by searching papers using the aforementioned keywords on Google Scholar.
+In addition, we conduct a study on the number of publications on EVA from 2018 to the present, by searching papers using the aforementioned keywords on Google Scholar.
 The results are shown in Fig. \ref{paper number}.
-We can find that the EVA domain experienced a rapid increase of 179\% in the number of publications from 2018 to 2021.
-A slight drop of 18\% can be seen in 2022, as the latest papers may not yet be included in Google Scholar as of the writing of this paper.
-Fig. \ref{paper number this paper} shows the distribution of the papers included in this survey that were published between 2018 and 2022.
-It can be observed that the overall trend is consistent with the trend in Fig. \ref{paper number}.
+It is evident that the EVA domain experienced a rapid increase of 261\% in the number of publications from 2018 to 2022.
+A noticeable drop of 40\% can be seen in 2023, as the latest papers might not have been included in Google Scholar as of the writing of this paper.
+The trend of papers included in this survey is consistent with the overall trend.